 Take your about me page as an opportunity to lay the foundation of your relationship with your visitors.
 You must share links and information about your social media profiles and pages for people to go there and follow you for current updates, upcoming plans, and fresh information.

-Things to Remember When Drafting
+Things to Remember When Writing a Professional Bio

 You need to ensure that your first paragraph grabs your visitors’ attention quickly.
 Prefer making it personal instead of making it salesy and around your business.

-1. First person vs. Third person
+1. First-person vs. the Third person

 Many experts including me believe that writing in the third person is usually more formal and may even create some distance between you and your readers.
-The first person is usually a better approach when writing about yourself because it helps bring your readers closer to you and your business.
-If you’re writing most of your blogposts in first person, consider writing your page in first person.
+The first person is usually a better approach when writing a bio about yourself because it helps bring your readers closer to you and your business.
+If you’re writing most of your blogposts in first person, consider writing your about me page in first person.